muraliadithya/FOSSIL/README.md

 - Benchmarks written with SL-FL (resp.
 FL) are in the directory `benchmarksSL` (resp. `verifiedEqSP`).
 This contains subdirectories categorized by the primary data structure being manipulated, as well an `all` directory containing all the benchmarks.

 - To run all the SL-FL benchmarks, run `python runbench.py ./benchmarksSL/all/`
     - NOTE: `runbench.py` runs a python script of the form `python ...`.
-You may need add a symbolic link `python` if your system does not recognize the `python` command.
-You may also replace the command in `runbench.py` (line 61) with the appropriate one.
+You may need add a symbolic link `python` if your system does not recognize the `python` command:
+      You may also replace the command in `runbench.py` (line 61) with the appropriate one (eg: `python3`).
 - To run all the FL benchmarks, run `python runbench.py ./benchmarksFL/all/ --lang fl`
     - NOTE: The tool assumes specifications are in SL-FL by default.
 Use `--lang fl` when running FL annotated files.
 - To run individual files, simply run `python runbench.py ./path-to-file/filename.fsl`